HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 This problem is even more pronounced on text-to-speech assistive technologies like screen readers, where if no language has been specified, they tend to read the text in the default user language.

-Of the pages analyzed, **26.13% do not specify a language** with the `lang` attribute.
+Of the pages analyzed, 26.13% do not specify a language with the `lang` attribute.
 This leaves over a quarter of pages susceptible to all of the problems described above.
 The good news?
-Of sites using the `lang` attribute, they specify a valid language code correctly **99.68% of the time**.
+Of sites using the `lang` attribute, they specify a valid language code correctly 99.68% of the time.

 ### Distracting content